Coordinated Per-Antenna Power Minimization for Multicell Massive MIMO Systems with Low-Resolution Data Converters: Proposed Solution for Joint Beamforming

-where $\eta>0$ is a constant real value for a step size.
+where $\eta>0$ is a step size.
 We remark that the subgradient ascent method is guaranteed to converge to an optimal point since the UL problem is convex.
-Since it is highly likely that $\bD_i^{(n+1)}$ escapes the feasible domain, we further project the updated $\bD_i$ onto the feasible set on $\bD_i$ in \eqref{eq:D_const1} and \eqref{eq:D_const2} as
+Since $\bD_i^{(n+1)}$ may escape the feasible domain, we project the updated $\bD_i$ onto the feasible set on $\bD_i$ in \eqref{eq:D_const1} and \eqref{eq:D_const2} as

 and